Backlight Diagnostics

 Long-term cycling can incrementally change assembly stress distribution.

-IPS vs VA Engineering Tradeoffs
+IPS vs VA tradeoffs

 Backlight leakage visibility